mobilityiq/miq-ios-recruitment/README.md

 ## Objective
 Using Swift and UIKit, build a simple app that fetches nearby restaurants and displays them as annotations on a MapKit map.
 Upon tapping an annotation, the user should be navigated to a detail view with some more information about the location.

+The project should be completed using first-party APIs only - please do not use any third-party dependencies.

 ## Setup
 - Create a new iOS app using Swift and UIKit, the UI should be built programmatically, no Storyboards.
 Please delete `Main.storyboard`.
 - The main screen should be a single view with a full-screen [MapKit](https://developer.apple.com/documentation/mapkit/) map view.